Skip to contents

 labs(x = "Week",

-title = "Migration chronology for Snowy Plover in Kansas")
+title = "Migration chronology for Western Meadowlark in Montana")

 Multi-species

 Migration chronologies can also be overlaid for multiple species, allowing for comparison of migration timing between species.
 However, comparing eBird Status Data Products across species requires extra caution because the models give relative rather than absolute abundance.
 For example, species differ in their detectability, and this may cause differences in relative abundance.
-To address this, we’ll use the proportion of population layers, which give the proportion of the total range-wide relative abundance falling within each cell.
-These proportion of population layers help to control for difference in detectability, allowing us to compare multiple species
+To address this, rather than use the relative abundance within Kansas, we’ll calculate the proportion of the global modeled population falling within Kansas.
+Since proportion of population is a ratio of relative abundance values, it helps to control for difference in detectability, allowing us to compare multiple species.

-Following a similar approach to that used for the single species chronology above, we’ll estimate migration chronologies for a suite of shorebird species in Kansas.
-However, in this example we’ll estiate the proportion of population falling within Kansas rather than the mean abundance.
+Following a similar approach to that used for the single species chronology above, we’ll estimate migration chronologies for a suite of grassland species in Montana.
+However, in this example we’ll estimate the proportion of population falling within Montana rather than the mean abundance.

 chronologies <- NULL